Authentication

 JWT tokens

-JWTs are issued by the/auth/verify endpoint after wallet signature verification.
+JWTs are issued by the/auth/login endpoint after email/password authentication.
 They expire after a short window and are suitable for immediate use in client-side flows or testing.

 API keys

 API keys are the recommended method for production applications.
-They do not expire and can be scoped with budget caps and domain allowlists.Create an API key
+They support optional budget caps, expiration, and restrictions on which faces and models can be used.Create an API key

 | Field | Type | Description |